MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Stop-MgBetaBookingBusinessAppointment.md

 ## SYNOPSIS
 Cancel the specified bookingAppointment in the specified bookingBusiness, and send a message to the involved customer and staff members.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Stop-MgBookingBusinessAppointment](/powershell/module/Microsoft.Graph.Bookings/Stop-MgBookingBusinessAppointment?view=graph-powershell-1.0)

 ## SYNTAX